cassiofavaretto/Hangman/README.md

 You can play the game at https://hangman-front.herokuapp.com

 Note: The application is running on Heroku.
 I notice that it can be very unstable.
-So is recommended that you use Postman to call the /start and /play endpoints.
+So if you having trouble using it, I recommended that you use Postman to call the /start and /play endpoints.

 List of possible words: